+obstacles in the school

+districts, ultra rightalready

+Education Act on a

+to put the

+addition

+organizations

+about

+of LGBT

+will

+the

+to

+tried

+FAIR

+'Think how powerful it would be to hear a discussion in class about the achievements that LGBT people have other group.'

-point are we, as Americans of Japanese ancestry, going to resist having our history written us by for others?" asked Aiko Herzig-Yoshinaga, "At a Nisei survivor of the World War II incarceration.
-Herzig-Yoshinaga is revered as the researcher who found the document that proved the government's claim of "military necessity" as the reason for the forced wartime removal and incarceration was a lie.
+a Nisei survivor of the World War II incarceration.
+Herzig-Yoshinaga is revered as the researcher who found the document that proved the government's claim of "military necessity" as the reason for the forced wartime removal and incarceration was a lie

+COMMENTARY

+By Barbara Takei

 "Is our empowerment so weak that we must capitulate and surrender our right to state our own history in our own words?"

 Herzig-Yoshinaga's frustration came from the exhibit on the wartime incarceration of persons of Japanese ancestry, "America's Concentration Camps," held in 1998 at the National Park Service's Ellis Island Immigration Museum.
-There, critics forced the Japanese American National Museum to defend its reasoning and right to use the "concentration in-depth research into the incarceration's documents and language led Herzig-Yoshinaga to begin a list of "words that lie" - words the government used to cover up and minimize the unjust wartime incarceration of Japanese Americans.
-This list, gathered over several decades, developed into her 2010 paper, "Words Can Lie or Clarify," a personal biography and discussion of terminology, found at: www.nps.gov/tule/ forteachers/suggested reading.htm.
+There, critics forced the Japanese American National Museum to defend its reasoning and right to use the term "concentration camps."

+Her in-depth research into the incarceration's documents and language led Herzig-Yoshinaga to begin a list of "words that lie" - words the government used to cover up and

+minimize the unjust wartime incarceration of Japanese Americans.
+This list, gathered over several decades, developed into her 2010 paper, "Words Can Lie or Clarify," a personal biography and discussion of terminology, found at: www.nps.gov/tule/ forteachers/suggestedreading.htm.

 Herzig-Yoshinaga's views on terminology parallel those of the JA activists in the 1970s, who recognized and spoke out about the wartime incarceration as a shocking violation of the civil and human rights of an unpopular racial minority.
 Their views remain, cast in bronze on California State Historic Landmark plaques that describe Manzanar and Tule Lake as "concentration camps."
-Yet, in the new millennium, the National Park Service, the federal agency tasked with preserving the JA incarceration story, remains hesitant to call the War Relocation Authority sites "concentration camps," citing the need for greater public consensus.
+Yet, in the new millennium, the National Park Service, the federal agency tasked with preserving the JA incarceration story, remains hesitant to call the War Relocation Authority sites "concentration

+camps," citing the need for greater public consensus.